 But don't make your own book covers unless you are a book cover designer.

 There are specific skills around image design, so check out this list: www.TheCreativePenn.com/bookcoverdesign to find someone suitable or ask other indie authors who they use.
-If you really don't have the budget, then check out this tutorial on how to build your own cover in MS Word, or have a look at the covers on Canva.com.
+If you really don't have the budget, then check out the covers on Canva.com.

 (4) Write your sales description